Aachener History, Family Crest & Coats of Arms

 Early History of the Aachener family

 This web page shows only a small excerpt of our Aachener research.
-Another 197 words (14 lines of text) covering the years 181 and 1816 are included under the topic Early Aachener History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 181 and 1816 are included under the topic Early Aachener History in all our PDF Extended History products and printed products wherever possible.

 Aachener Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
-Variations of the name Aachener include Aachen, Achen, Achenn, Aachner, Aachener, Aken and many more.
+Variations of the name Aachener include Aachen, Achen, Achenn, Aachner, Aachener, Aken, Ache and many more.

 Early Notables of the Aachener family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Aachener Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Aachener Notables in all our PDF Extended History products and printed products wherever possible.